-Finishing complete chromosomes often requires the use of multiple sequencing technologies and hybrid assembly protocols.
+Finishing complete chromosomes often require the use of multiple sequencing technologies and hybrid assembly protocols.
 You’ll often see short-read technology combined with long-read technology, optical maps, Bionano maps, etc. to generate fully finished genomes.
-Employing multiple sequencing technologies on a per sample basis can be costly.
+Employing multiple sequencing technologies on a per-sample basis can be costly.

 There are many de novo assembly algorithms and software applications available for Next Generation sequencing projects.
 For small genome assembly (i.e. bacterial scale genomes) we often use Spades and Geneious but may use other tools if it’s more appropriate.